viaacode/kranten_import/readme.md

 # Kranten listeners.

-Collection of microservices that can turn a folder of with `tif` and `alto` files into a compatible format (`.complex`).
+Collection of microservices that can turn a folder with `tif` and `alto` files into a compatible format (`.complex`).

 ## Starting the listeners and options